enonic/app-superhero-blog/README.md

 # Superhero theme for Enonic XP

-Create your very own Superhero theme blog to run with Enonic XP.
+Create your very own Superhero theme blog to run on Enonic XP.

 Theme by automattic https://profiles.wordpress.org/automattic/